Lone Mountain (Eureka County, Nevada)

 Lone Mountain is a summit in the U.S. state of Nevada.
 The elevation is 7864 ft.

 Lone Mountain was so named on account of its isolated location relative to other summits in the area.

+The climate is hemiboreal.
+The average temperature is 10 °C. The warmest month is July, at 28 °C, and the coldest is January, at −9 °C. The average annual rainfall is 261 mm.
+The wettest month is December, at 37 mm of rain, and the driest is June, at 2 mm.